georgian-io/paper-club/model_compression/README.md

-# Model Compression (Feb 28, 2022)
+# Model Compression

 We provided an overview of speech recognition models and model compression techniques in this session.
+This session happend on Feb 28, 2022.

 ## Demo for Knowledge Distillation